 This major is designed to provide students with entry-level athletic training skills.
 The major program is designed to prepare students to enter athletic training and allied health fields.
 Major emphasis is placed on the development of cognitive knowledge in addition to psychomotor skills.
 This includes practicum, laboratory and internship experiences.
 The program prepares students for the National Athletic Trainers Association Board of Certification examination.
 This major program is accredited by the Commission on Accreditation of Allied Health Education Programs (CAAHEP).
 Sophomores, juniors and seniors must pass eligibility standards to be selected for the clinical experience requirement of the major in Athletic Training.
-Standards are based on documentation of observation requirements, prerequisite course grades, overall grade point average, student documentation, and interview.
+Standards are based on documentation of observation requirements, prerequisite course grades, overall grade point average, student documentation of observation requirements, student athletic trainer evaluations, proficiency examination, letters of recommendation, and interview.
 Details on program accreditation and selection standards are available from the Athletic Training Program Director.